Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận05/08/2024

-People celebrate the resignation of Bangladeshi Prime Minister Sheikh Hasina in Dhaka, Bangladesh, August 5.
+People celebrate the resignation of Bangladeshi Prime Minister Sheikh Hasina in Dhaka, Bangladesh, on August 5.
 Photo: Reuters

-About 250 people were killed and thousands injured in the riots.
+Approximately 250 people were killed and thousands injured in the riots.

 Ngoc Anh (according to Reuters)